-Granada is the capital city of the province of Granada, in the autonomous community of Andalusia, Spain.
-One of the main tourist attractions in Granada is The Alhambra, a grand Moorish fortress, with beautiful gardens and spectacular architecture.
+Granada is the capital of the province of Granada in the autonomous community of Andalusia, Spain.
+One of the main tourist attractions in Granada is the Alhambra, a grand Moorish fortress with beautiful gardens and spectacular architecture.

-Cordoba, located about three hours from Granada is a recommended side trip.
-Cordoba is home to what was once the biggest mosque in the world, as well as a famous Jewish quarter, and an old town that feels more like a village than a major city.
-If you are basing your explorations in Granada, a day trip to Cordoba would be enough to get a sense of this historic city.
+Córdoba, located about three hours—124 miles (200 kilometers)—from Granada, is a recommended side trip.
+It is home to what was once the biggest mosque in the world, as well as a famous Jewish quarter and an old town that feels more like a village than a major city.
+If you are basing your explorations primarily in Granada, a single day in Córdoba would be enough to get a sense of this historic city.

-When traveling to Cordoba from Granada, there isn't much difference between train and bus journey times, but the bus is a lot cheaper, so many take the bus.
-There are no flights from Granada to Cordoba so air is not an option.
+When traveling to Córdoba from Granada, there isn't much difference between train and bus journey times, but the latter tends to be a lot cheaper, so many take the bus.
+There are no direct flights from Granada to Córdoba, so air travel is not an option.

-However, if you have some travel options, it makes much more sense to visit Cordoba from Seville, which is connected to the city by the high-speed AVE train (it takes just 45 minutes).
-This is all the more reason to stay in Seville rather than visit as a day trip.
-It makes sense to stay there for a few days and make day trips from there.
+However, if you have some extra time and flexibility, it would make the most sense to visit Córdoba from Seville, which is connected to the city by a high-speed AVE train (it takes just 45 minutes).
+This is all the more reason to stay in Seville rather than visit this pristine region for just a day.

-No matter how you arrive, one of the most popular sights is La Mezquita, an immense mosque dating from 784 A.D. decorated with Byzantine mosaics.
-The Mosque became a Catholic church in 1236, and a Renaissance-style nave was added in the 17th century.
+No matter how you arrive, one of the most popular sights to see in Córdoba is La Mezquita, an impressive mosque dating back to 784 A.D. and decorated with Byzantine mosaics.
+The mosque became a Catholic church in 1236, and a Renaissance-style nave was added during the 17th century.
 Once you've finished visiting the mosque, walk up through the labyrinth of handicraft shops that make up Old Town and then onto the famous Jewish Quarter, where you'll find the Synagogue in Calle de los Judios at its heart.

-The bus station and train station are side by side, which is convenient, and from there it is a 15-minute walk to downtown.
-The main square where many of the commercial businesses are concentrated is called Plaza de las Tendillas, a commercial center.
+The bus station and train station are, again, side by side and from there it is a 15-minute walk to downtown.
+The main square where many of the commercial businesses are concentrated is called Plaza de las Tendillas.